Flow999Cloud/text-bot/README.md

   cf logs <application-name> --recent
   ```

 This sample application implements fairly narrow use cases.
-Abbreviations for cities are generally not supported - you will need to specify the full name of your city and state.

-You may notice that the demo becomes unresponsive when you use the word "in" within a question, such as "What is the weather in Boston?".
-This simple application is designed to help you get started, and therefore does not implement detailed error checking or sophisticated question parsing.
+E.g., departure and return dates need to be entered in the format <number> <month>.
+Furthermore, not every airport is listed as entity.
+The application is designed to help you get started with the Conversation service, and therefore does not implement detailed error checking or sophisticated question parsing.

 ## Debugging the application